Nurnberg-Meistersinger/cicada-test-task/README.md

 # Cicada Test Task – Solera Audit

-Author: **Lev Menshchikov**
+Author: Lev Menshchikov
 Role: Blockchain Security Researcher
 Date: September 2025

 ## Overview

 This repository contains the deliverables for the Cicada Capital test task.
-The focus is a **risk analysis of the Solera Markets protocol on Plume Network**, combining documentation review, on-chain validation, and structured risk reporting.
+The focus is a risk analysis of the Solera Markets protocol on Plume Network, combining documentation review, on-chain validation, and structured risk reporting.

 ## Repository Structure